AI in Finding New Clinical Indications: Signals, Substance, and Survivorship Bias

 Outcome: Rapid clinical testing during the COVID-19 pandemic led to Emergency Use Authorization.

-Primary reference: The Lancet Digital Health (2020) - AI-enabled identification of baricitinib for COVID-19.
+Primary reference: The Lancet Digital Health (2020).

 Lifitegrast for Endometriosis (Insilico Medicine)